feroz315/javascriptprojects/README.md

 # javascriptprojects
  js will contain 20 projects in this course with
- Htnl , css , js
+ Htnl , css , js.